About consent and sexual consent

 - not using condoms or other contraception.

-Helping autistic children understand sexual consent: why it’s important
+Helping autistic children and teenagers understand sexual consent: why it’s important

-Autistic children develop sexually in the same way as other children do.
+Autistic children develop sexually in the same way as all children.
 When your child knows about getting and giving sexual consent, they’re more likely to have healthy, respectful, safe and enjoyable sexual experiences when they’re ready for them.

 To understand sexual consent, children need to understand social rules and cues, non-verbal language, other people’s thoughts and feelings, and their own sexual needs and feelings.
-This can be complicated for autistic children and teenagers, especially if they have sensory or communication difficulties.
-Depending on your child’s strengths and needs, you might need to work on these issues alongside your child’s understanding of sexual consent.
+This might be complicated for autistic children and teenagers.
+Depending on your child’s strengths and needs, you might need to work on these things alongside your child’s understanding of sexual consent.

 Introducing ideas about consent: autistic toddlers and preschoolers